UltraEngine/Documentation/CPP/CreateTimer.md

 # CreateTimer #
 This function creates a new timer object.
 A timer emits a TIMERTICK event at a regular frequency.
+The event source will be the timer object, and the event data value will be the timer tick count.

 ## Syntax ##
 - shared_ptr<[Timer](Timer.md)\> **CreateTimer**(const int frequency)